Bvivib-shuai/DeepVIS/README.md

 For a detailed demonstration of how DeepVIS system works, check out our [System Demo Video](https://anonymous.4open.science/r/DeepVIS-9C33/Demo%20Video.mp4).

 # Prompts for generating CoT steps
-Please simulate a complete reasoning process to explain the Pre-entered Correct VQL, based on the provided Question and Database Schema below.
+Please simulate a complete reasoning process to explain the Pre-entered Correct VQL, based on the provided Question, Database Schema and Constraints below.
 Pretend that you are analyzing the Pre-entered Correct VQL for the first time and detail why each part of it is structured as such.

 Question:
 {question}